eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/README.md

         // or
         val publicKey = unsignedDocument.publicKey

-        // if the issuer requires the user to prove possession of the private key corresponding to the certificateNeedAuth
+        // if the issuer requires the user to prove possession of the private key corresponding to the certificateNeedAuth,
-        // then user can use the method below to sign issuer's data and send the signature to the issuer val signingInputFromIssuer = byteArrayOf(
+        // then the user can use the method below to sign issuer's data and send the signature to the issuer val signingInputFromIssuer = byteArrayOf(
             // signing input bytes from the issuer
             // provided by the issuer